department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 This depends on when you were discharged from active duty.

 **If your service ended before January 1, 2013,** your Post-9/11 GI Bill benefits will expire 15 years after your last separation date from active service.
-You must use all of your benefit by that time or you’ll lose whatever’s left.
+You must use all of your benefits by that time or you’ll lose whatever’s left.

 **If your service ended on or after January 1, 2013,** your benefits won't expire thanks to a new law called the Forever GI Bill - Harry W. Colmery Veterans Educational Assistance Act.
 Some letters you receive from us may not yet reflect this change.
 Thank you for your patience as we work to update our systems.<br>
 [Learn more about this new law](https://www.benefits.va.gov/GIBILL/ForeverGIBill.asp).